What is a cataract?

 What are the beginning signs of a cataract?

 Gradual blurring of vision, which progresses slowly over several months or years, always accompanies developing cataracts.
-Also, cataracts often cause glare in bright light or around lights at night, and colors begin to fade.
+Also, cataracts often cause sensitivity to bright light, diminished vision at night, and colors to fade.
 Cataracts usually develop in both eyes, although one cataract is often worse than the other.
 Cataracts do not cause a sudden decrease in vision, pain, itching, fluctuating vision or redness of the eye.
 These symptoms may indicate other forms of eye diseases or infections and should be investigated promptly.

 Can cataracts be reversed or prevented?